yuvishtaneja/Password-manager/README.md

 # How to use
 you can by downloading zip file and after expanding make sure you have 2 python libraries installed tkinter and pyperclip.
-If you dont have these installed it will not work on your computer
+If you dont have these installed it will not work on your computer.